Flow-RandD/calendarUpdate_Old/README.md

-# jobCompletion
+# calendarUpdate
-Web app that plots complete jobs on warehouse map and emails relevant parties
+Web app that updates Google Calendar and auto Emails information regarding SORs

-Runs in web browser and is used to update Steve with complete jobs and where they are located in the warehouse
+Runs in web browser and can be installed on home screen